-John Edward Wirges, a rising junior at Hampden-Sydney College in Virginia, is one of two college student/leaders who have been appointed to the Board of Directors of the Character Education Partnership (CEP), a national nonprofit based in Washington, DC.
+John Edward Wirges, Class of 2015, is one of two college student/leaders who has been appointed to the Board of Directors of the Character Education Partnership (CEP), a national nonprofit based in Washington, DC.
 CEP works with schools across the nation to develop strategies that reinforce academic excellence and foster respect, responsibility, honesty, diligence, service, and citizenship.

 "The Board felt that adding the youth voice would add depth and understanding of current cultural trends nationally," said Mark Hyatt, President and CEO.
 Wirges will serve a two-year term.
 The other student appointed is a sophomore at Widener University in Chester, Pennsylvania.